ga4gh/vrs/docs/source/terms_and_model.rst

   :ref:`computed-identifiers` process do *not* depend on whether the Variation objects are inlined or referenced, and do *not* depend on the order of members.
-* Do not use VariationSet for Haplotypes or Genotypes.
-VRS will soon (2020 Q2?) support dedicated classes that will provide appropriate constraints for these data.
 * Elements of `members` must be subclasses of Variation, which permits sets to be nested.
 * Recursive sets are not meaningful and are not supported.